Parthghetia/aws-associate/README.md

 - By default all inbound traffic is blocked and all outbound traffic is allowed
 - We could also reference other security groups - basically allowing other security groups attached to other instances to allow traffic like seen in the diagram below:
 - ![image](https://user-images.githubusercontent.com/43883264/162587123-44fca472-912b-4460-bbe7-ff2ecf8aa94a.png)
+- In order to enable the above, you just need to choose the security group as either source or destination, depending on your requirement.

 ### IAM Roles
 - When a role is assigned to a user or a resource, they'll gain access to a resource that match the role policies